dakilaledesma/intro-ml/rnn-tutorial.md

 ### Overview
 Recurrent Neural Networks (RNN) differ from CNNs by taking into consideration previous inputs for the current prediction.
 If in a CNN all previous input is discarded, in an RNN previous inputs are retained in some fashion to help what's being predicted.
 Because of this trait, they generally perform well on data with temporal features, and generally perform much worse than CNNs for data with only spatial features (e.g. image recognition).

-To help tie this into real world applications, there are papers that use some CNN in order to learn features of the current frame of a video, and use an RNN in order to learn the features from one video frame to the other (essentially the correlations of the previous frames to the current frame).

 Thus, when it comes to sequences, the first thing that people usually try to employ is a recurrent neural networks, such as an LSTM.
 Remember the waveform I used in the CNN tutorial to make a point between 1D and 2D Convolutions?
 ![singlewaveform](https://i.imgur.com/m9mVQSs.png)